Looking for the best Maintenance and Coming Soon Mode plugins for your WordPress site?

 - Works with any WP theme and all devices, fully responsive.

-- Collect emails with custom Subscribe Form (Local database, MailChimp, MailPoet, Mailster).
+- Collect emails with a custom Subscribe Form (Local database, MailChimp, MailPoet, Mailster).

 - Set full-screen background media: Videos, Images, Image Slider, Patterns, Color Gradients, or Solid Colors.